-While individual national banks and credit unions offer varying rates, the national average rate stands at just 0.06%, according to the FDIC.
+While individual national banks and credit unions offer varying rates, the national average for savings accounts stands at just 0.35%, according to the FDIC.
 Based on this low average, a 5% interest savings account is, as you’d expect, pretty rare.
-Even so, finding such a great rate is not impossible – but you’ll need to be smart and play your cards right.
+Even so, finding such a great rate is not impossible (and it’s getting easier, given the rising interest rates!) – but you’ll need to be smart and play your cards right.

 Accounts with high interest can make saving money much more satisfying.
 As a bonus, you’ll also reach your savings goals faster.
 Whether you’re saving for an emergency fund, a down payment, a holiday, or anything in between, high rates can help you boost your personal finance.

-Interest on deposit accounts, whether they’re a traditional savings account, money market accounts, or even high-yield savings accounts, is advertised through the APY rate.
+Interest on deposit accounts, whether they’re traditional savings accounts, money market accounts, or even high-yield savings accounts, is advertised through the APY rate.
 APY, which stands for Annual Percentage Yield, tells us, in percentage form, how much money we can expect our money to yield over one year.